software-students-spring2024/1-specification-exercise-aj-ai/README.md

 ## Product Vision Statement

-See instructions.
-Delete this line and place your Product Vision Statement here.
+Our task planner empowers users to effortlessly manage tasks and deadlines, enhancing productivity and organization on the go

 ## User Requirements
+- As a user, I want to have an account, so I can login from different phones and save tasks.
+- As a user, I want to be able to be able to restore my password, so I can restore it in case I forger it.
-- As a user, I would like to add many tasks, so I can keep track of what I need to do.
+- As a user, I want to add  tasks, so I can keep track of what I need to do.
+- As a user, I want to be able to set deadlines to tasks, so I can manage my time and meet my obligations.
-- As a user, I would like to set priorities to tasks, so I can handle tasks with higher priority first.
+- As a user, I want to set priorities to tasks, so I can handle tasks with higher priority first.
-- As a user, I would like to be able to delete tasks, so I can remove the tasks that are no longer applicable.
+- As a user, I want to be able to delete tasks, so I can remove the tasks that are no longer applicable.
-(See instructions.
-Delete this line and place a list of your User Stories here.)
+- As a user, I want to be able to edit the tasks, so I can modify them as needed.

 ## Activity Diagrams